yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 1. Microsoft Azure subscription

-2. Local machine or a virtual machine configured with:

-    - Visual Studio Code

-    - Git command-line interface (CLI)

 ## Exercise 1: Create an Azure Resource Manager (ARM) template that can provision the web application, PostgreSQL database, and deployment slots in a single automated process

 Duration: 45 Minutes